JuliaGraphics/ColorTypes.jl/README.md

 In special cases, there may be other considerations:
 - For `AbstractRGB`/`AbstractGray` types, `0` means "black" and `1` means
   "saturated."
 - If your type has extra fields, check the "Generated code" section of `types.jl` carefully.
-You may need to define a `colorfields` function and/or call `@make_constructors` or `@make_alpha` manually.
+You may need to define a `colorfields` function and/or call `@make_alpha` manually.